How to Write a Good Bumble Bio

 What should I write in my Bumble bio?

-How long should a good bumble bio be?
+How long should a Bumble bio be?

 Apps